Theikon/liftkit-scss/README.md

 In case you are new to LiftKit in general, have a look at the official documentation behind the design philosophy over at [Chainlift](https://www.chainlift.io/liftkitdocs/overview).

-Feel free to reach out about any questions or feature requests by mail.